mccarltone/myblog/beer-recipes/belgian-golden-strong.md

 |--------|---------|-------|--------|-------|
 | Lublin | 1.25 oz | 4.7   | 60 min | 20.22 |

-I used Lubin because I had a good bit of it in the freezer.
+I used Lublin because I had a good bit of it in the freezer.
 Any saaz-type hop would work well here.

 ### Water Chemistry